 Raise sunken concrete slabs by filling voids beneath driveways, sidewalks, patios, garage entries, steps, and walkways.

-Mudjacking is a concrete raising method used to lift settled slabs by pumping material beneath the concrete.
+Mudjacking is a concrete raising method used to lift settled slabs by placing material beneath the concrete.
 When soil washes out, compacts unevenly, or leaves empty space under a slab, mudjacking can help fill those voids and raise the surface back toward a safer, more usable position.

 Mudjacking is not right for every situation.
 If the concrete is severely cracked, crumbling, badly spalled, or no longer structurally sound, replacement may be the better choice.
-A proper evaluation should look at the slab condition, settlement depth, drainage, and the cause of the movement.
+A proper evaluation should look at the slab condition, settlement depth, drainage, freeze-thaw exposure, and the cause of the movement.

 Sunken driveways